 WHS Physical Education Elective

-A course that allows students to perform low impact aerobic activity within the water.
-Swim skills will be learned (freestyle, backstroke, sidestroke, breaststroke, elementary backstroke).
-Sample units include swimming conditioning, water aerobics, synchronized swimming, diving, water safety and aquatic games.
-Basic swimming required to enroll, however, no swim team experience needed.
+A course that allows students to perform low-impact aerobic activity within the water.
+Swim skills (freestyle, backstroke, sidestroke, breaststroke, elementary backstroke) will be learned.
+Sample units include swimming conditioning, water aerobics, synchronized swimming, diving, water safety, and aquatic games.
+Basic swimming is required to enroll; however, no swim team experience is needed.

 AQUATICS 2 (competitive)